 Trees and Shrubs Are Located Too Close to Your Sugar Land Home

 Specific tree and shrub species can soak up a lot of water and moisture from the soil.
-During dry spells, this may cause clay soils to dry more quickly and shrink considerably.
-If the trees and shrubs are growing too close to your home, this shrinkage might lead to differential settlement.
+This may cause clay soils to dry more quickly and shrink considerably during dry spells.
+If the trees and shrubs grow too close to your home, this shrinkage might lead to differential settlement.
 Additionally, offensive root systems can grow and even break into underground pipes, potentially resulting in extensive plumbing damage.
 Consistently wet areas around your home may also cause your foundation to settle unevenly.
 Because differential settlement could lead to major structural damage throughout your home, the cost of correcting the issue can be quite high.
 A relatively simple way to stop this problem even before it starts is to install root barrier systems around the trees and shrubs planted near your home.
 As well as, installing root barriers is less expensive than repairing foundation damage.

 Roots Have Already Caused Damage to Different Structures

 Tree and shrub roots growing under paved surfaces or driveways could cause pavement or concrete to lift and crack.
 Besides creating a potential trip hazard on your property, water may also seep through cracks and accumulate underneath these structures.
 This could lead to extensive damage over time.
 Opting for root barrier systems can help you prevent costly damage to different structures, including foundations, patios, stairs, driveways, walkways, and swimming pools.
 If specific structures on your Sugar Land property have already been affected by invasive roots, installing root barriers will stop the other roots from getting too close to your structures and damaging them.

 Trees and Shrubs Are Growing Too Close to Your Garden